0xdnL/notable-notes/notes/helm.md

 helm mapkubeapis # Map release deprecated Kubernetes APIs in-place helm package     # package a chart directory into a chart archive

-helm pull        # download a chart from a repository and (optionally) unpack it in local directory helm pull grafana/loki --version 6.6.3 helm pull                                     # download chart to local dir helm pull stable/CHART --untar                # optionally untar chart

 helm push        # push a chart to remote helm registry    # login to or logout from a registry